Maalaala Mo Kaya: Maalaala Mo Kaya: The Movie (1994)

-As part of the third anniversary of the program, a film version was created produced by Star Cinema and directed by Olivia Lamasan released on June 22, 1994.
-The plot of the film revolves around the story of Ana, a young girl who took the responsibility of being the mother of her cousin Marissa's son while the latter spent her life in Japan as an entertainer.
+As part of the third anniversary of the program, a film version was created, produced by Star Cinema and directed by Olivia Lamasan.
+The film was released on June 22, 1994.
+The plot revolves around the story of Ana, a young girl who took the responsibility of being the mother of her cousin Marissa's son while Marissa latter spent her life in Japan as an entertainer.
 It stars Aiko Melendez, Richard Gomez and Chin-Chin Gutierrez.
-Also the film compete as one of the entries for the 1994 Metro Manila Film Festival and awarded Melendez as the Best Actress.
+The film was one of the entries for the 1994 Manila Film Festival.
+Melendez was awarded Best Actress.

-Planned Maalaala Mo Kaya (20th Anniversary) movie
+Planned Maalaala Mo Kaya 20th anniversary film

-In 2011, it was announced that the program would do another film version for its 20th anniversary.
-The film would have starred Bea Alonzo, Zanjoe Marudo and Angel Locsin to be directed by Laurenti M. Dyogi under Star Cinema.
-However, for unknown reasons, the movie was permanently shelved.
+In 2011, it was announced that the program would do another film for its 20th anniversary.
+The film would have starred Bea Alonzo, Zanjoe Marudo and Angel Locsin, and would have been directed by Laurenti M. Dyogi for Star Cinema.
+However, for unknown reasons, the film was permanently shelved.

 Radio drama

-In March 2007, MMK started its radio counterpart "Maalaala Mo Kaya sa DZMM" as a daily radio drama being broadcast on DZMM.
-It is also hosted by Charo Santos-Concio and airs weekdays from 12:30 to 1:00 PM.
+In 2003, MMK started its radio counterpart Maalaala Mo Kaya sa DZMM as a daily radio drama being broadcast on DZMM.
+It is also hosted by Charo Santos-Concio and airs weekdays from 12:30 PM to 1:00 PM.
 It was recently recognized as the Best Drama Program at the 32nd Catholic Mass Media Awards.
-Other awards including Best Radio Drama Program at the 18th KBP Golden Dove Awards 2009, Best Drama Program at the 31st Catholic Mass Media Awards (CMMA) 2009, Best Drama at the 29th Catholic Mass Media Awards (CMMA) 2007 and Best Drama Program at the 16th KBP Golden Dove Awards 2007.
+Other awards included Best Radio Drama Program at the 18th KBP Golden Dove Awards 2009, Best Drama Program at the 31st Catholic Mass Media Awards (CMMA) 2009, Best Drama at the 29th Catholic Mass Media Awards (CMMA) 2007, and Best Drama Program at the 16th KBP Golden Dove Awards 2007.

-The radio program itself previously aired on DZMM TeleRadyo, but since it was already pre-recorded, the DZMM station ID was shown instead of a shot of the booth during its air time.
+The radio program previously aired on DZMM TeleRadyo, but since it was already pre-recorded, the DZMM station ID was shown instead of a shot of the booth during its air time.
 Eventually, it was replaced by MMK Klasiks and is only aired on DZMM TeleRadyo.

-In 2016, MMK Klasiks moved to 1:00pm because of the new program Headline Pilipinas, in honor of DZMM's 30th anniversary.
-The next year, MMK sa DZMM moved to a later timeslot to make way of the said news program to be heard on radio.
-Since June 19, 2017 MMK sa DZMM airs every weekdays from 2:00pm to 2:30pm only on DZMM Radyo Patrol 630 and MMK Klasiks airs at 9:30pm to 10:00pm only on DZMM TeleRadyo.
+On October 10, 2016, MMK Klasiks moved to 1 pm because of the new program Headline Pilipinas, in honor of DZMM's 30th anniversary.
+The next year, MMK sa DZMM moved to a later timeslot to make way for the news program.
+From June 19, 2017 until May 5, 2020, MMK sa DZMM airs every weekdays from 2 pm to 2:30 pm only on DZMM Radyo Patrol 630, and MMK Klasiks airs at 9:30 pm to 10 pm only on DZMM TeleRadyo.

+Upon relaunch of DZMM in May 29, 2025, the program moved to 12:30 pm to 1:00 pm which airs on both Radyo Patrol 630 and TeleRadyo.